percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 creating a false version of the real conference.

-This attack is be mitigated by the false Media Distributor not being authenticated by the Key Distributor during the tunnel [@I-D.ietf-perc-dtls-tunnel] establishment.
-Without the tunnel in place, endpoints are unable to establish secure associations with the Key Distributor and receive the KEK, causing the conference to not proceed.
+This attack is be mitigated by the false Media Distributor not being authenticated by the Key Distributor.
+They Key Distributor will fail to establish the secure association with the endpoint if the Media Distributor cannot be authenticated.

 ##   Media Distributor Attacks